Skip to main content

 • December 11, 2011

 "Valium worked wonders for me when I realized that my anxiety had been making me a shut-in with a low quality of life.
 Aside from developing an insatiable appetite at first, it seemed like a miracle.
-Example: I took a Valium before flying and could not find my luggage in baggage claim.
-Previously, I would have been shaking, crying and sweating.
+For example: I took a Valium before flying and could not find my luggage in baggage claim.
+Previously, I would have been shaking, crying, and sweating.
 Instead, I confidently walked over to customer service and learned that my bag will come when the next flight arrives.
 Self-inflicted meltdown averted.
-It's long half-life, however, can be a blessing and bad.
+It's long half-life, however, can be a blessing and a curse.
 It lasts practically all day, but that also means it makes me a bit drowsy and lazy all day as well."

 9 / 10